-In 2017/18 GP practice based Welfare Rights Officers service expanded from 5 venues to 9 venues across the city (now reaching 48,905 patients).
-In all venues they use consensual access to clients' medical records to assist people with problems arising from welfare reform changes introduced for sick and disabled citizens in Dundee.
-Council Advice Services are working to support claimants making new PIP applications across the city.
+Following the major training campaign to alert working age Disability Living Allowance recipients and social care professionals of the rules relating to the changeover from Disability Living Allowance (DLA) to Personal Independence Payment (PIP), Council Advice Services are working to support claimants making new PIP applications across the city.
 Help to complete claim forms has significantly increased and representation at appeal tribunals by Welfare Rights Officers has tripled in the last 2 years as a result.
-Council Advice Services' income maximisation gains rose 26% in 2017-18 and now total over £10 million per annum for Dundee citizens
+Council Advice Services' income maximisation gains rose 26% in 2017-18 and now total over £10 million per annum for Dundee citizens.